foundry-vtt-community/wiki.js/development/guides/handling-data.md

 ```

 ### Reloading after setting a setting
-Sometimes a settings' value changing means that the foundry client should reload for it to take effect.
+Sometimes a setting's value changing means that the foundry client should reload for it to take effect.
 This can be accomplished with the `onChange` callback but should be debounced to allow for the case where several changed settings require a reload.

 ```js
 const debouncedReload = foundry.utils.debounce(window.location.reload, 100);